Adult Cat Wellness (1 year to 10 years)

 We encourage clients to be proactive at keeping on top of their pet’s teeth at an early age.

 The easiest thing to do is socialize your cat to letting you into their mouth.
-You should teach him/her to let you lift up the lips to touch all the teeth and gently scratch them.
+You should teach him/her to let you lift up the lips to touch all the teeth.
 Be very gradual.
 Opening and looking down the mouth is not important for dental care, but it is a valuable tool to be able to do later on for a number of reasons, and in particular to give medication.
 If you haven’t done this yet at a young age, hold off until you need to do it.
-Ideally you should scratch the outer surfaces of the teeth once per week.
-If you can graduate to brushing once or twice daily that would be of great value, but in the future scratching off brown build up is going to be critically important to prevent tartar build up.
+If you can graduate to brushing once or twice daily that would be of great value to prevent tartar build up.
 Brushing by itself is usually not enough, but dental specialists generally say it is the most important preventative step.
 Unfortunately cats don’t chew like dogs.
 Dental treats for cats may lead to more overweight concerns than actual dental prevention.

 5. Wellness Testing